 Famous English biologist and naturalist whose theory of natural selection formed the basis for modern evolutionary biology.
-At many points, Kolbert cites Darwin’s ideas (particularly the notion that life is a constant competition for resources)… (read full character analysis)
+At many points, Kolbert cites Darwin’s ideas (particularly the notion that life is a constant competition for resources)… read analysis of Charles Darwin

 19th century student of Georges Cuvier, who first proposed the now-common theory of “ice ages.”